dbt-labs/handbook/website/docs/policies.md

 #### Our Philosophy

-Here at dbt labs, we are a human-first, remote company.
+Here at dbt Labs, we are a human-first, remote company.
 We understand the importance and necessity of in-person connections to drive business objectives.
 We encourage those who need to travel for their roles and teams to do so.
-However, we ask that it is done responsibly.
+However, we ask that it be done responsibly.
 We strive to hire people who share our values and trust our employees to do the right thing.
-Abuse of this trust is counter to dbt Labs culture.
+Abusing this trust is counter to dbt Labs’ culture.

-The Corporate Travel & Expense Policy is meant to act as a guideline to assist employees in making good decisions around the use of dbt Labs’ resources during travel and other incidental expenses.
+The Corporate Travel & Expense Policy is meant to act as a guideline to assist employees in making good decisions around using dbt Labs’ resources during travel and other incidental expenses.
 Travel arrangements should balance economics, safety, and logistics while accomplishing the business objective.

 #### Accountability

-- To ensure employee travel aligns with annual budgets and intended purposes, **leaders will receive a quarterly summary of non-compliant travel spend.** Please follow the policies to maintain compliance.
+- Leaders will receive a quarterly summary of non-compliant travel spend to ensure employee travel aligns with annual budgets and intended purposes**.** Please follow the policies to maintain compliance.
 - These policies and guidelines can’t cover every possibility, so use good judgment.
-If you’re not sure, contact the Accounts Payable team at [**ap@dbtlabs.com**](mailto:ap@dbtlabs.com) or in the **#ask-finance-support** Slack channel.
+If unsure, contact the Accounts Payable team at [**ap@dbtlabs.com**](mailto:ap@dbtlabs.com) or submit a ticket in the #ask-accounting-support Slack channel.

 ### **Key Tenants of the Travel and Expense Policy:**